 - On PC, the pause menu should have an option to exit directly to the desktop.

 - Floppy disks are still OK for saving icons.
-Kids might not get it, so we can teach them.
+Kids might not get it, but we can teach them.
 The current trend of using an up or down arrow in a circle looks like the game is loading, whichever direction the arrow faces.

 - Multiplatform games should recognise and change the UI text for different inputs – controller, click, tap etc. Mostly an issue for indie developers.